FAQ

 A: Virginia Housing makes no representation as to the federal or state income tax consequences of receipt of VMRP assistance.
 Virginia Housing may be required to issue an IRS Form 1098-MA or similar in connection with the program.
 Recipients should seek professional advice regarding all tax consequences of receiving VMRP assistance.

-Q: How many times can I apply?
+Q: How many times could I have applied?

 Q: How long does it take to receive payment after I submit my application?